Israel’s Hidden Security Threat

 Vitamins, minerals, dietary fibre, protein and antioxidants are all needed to maintain a strong immune system.
 The loss of these foods can weaken their immunity, making it harder to fight off infection.

 In this time of isolation proper nutrition also impacts their mental health.
-Carbohydrates, tryptophane, vitamin B12, folate, thiamine and iron are all scientifically proven to impact your mood (Scandinavian Journal of Nutrition)
+Carbohydrates, tryptophane, vitamin B12, folate, thiamine and iron are all scientifically proven to impact your mood.

 Holocaust survivors are 10% more likely to have diabetes than the general population.
 The emotional trauma and food scarcity suffered as children make it hard for them to regulate their diet.

 They are 53.4% more likely to have dementia.
 45% of those diagnosed with dementia experience clinically significant weight loss in the first year.
 Under nutrition is also the number one driver of hospital visits for those with illness because it weakens their immunity, increases lethargy and adds to their sense of confusion and anxiety about their health and the world around them.